aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/training/torch-neuron-envvars.rst

 ``NEURON_RT_STOCHASTIC_ROUNDING_SEED`` **[Neuron Runtime]**:

 - Sets the seed for the
   random number generator used in stochastic rounding (see previous section).
-Please set ``NEURON_RT_STOCHASTIC_ROUNDING_SEED`` to a fixed value if you need reproducibility between runs.
+If this environment variable is not set, the seed is set to 0 by default.
+Please set ``NEURON_RT_STOCHASTIC_ROUNDING_SEED`` to a fixed value to ensure reproducibility between runs.

 ``NEURON_RT_VISIBLE_CORES`` **[Neuron Runtime]**: